 Warner now serves as the Associate Scout for the Kansas City Royals and helps facilitate the Royal’s Area Code events.

 Warner married Annie McKay in 2011 and the couple currently resides in Salem.
-They are avid sports fans and love to spend time together with their two sons cheering on the Kansas City Royals, the Seattle Mariners, and the Seattle Seahawks.
+They are avid sports fans and love to spend time together with their two sons and daughter cheering on the Kansas City Royals, the Seattle Mariners, and the Seattle Seahawks.
 They also enjoy traveling to the Seattle area and Montana to see family.

 Caleb Virtue serves as Baseball Northwest’s Tournament Director, with his primary focus on helping players get involved in our tournament and showcase opportunities.
 Caleb joined our staff as Josh’s right-hand man in 2014.

 Caleb Virtue played at Corban University from 2009-2013.
 He graduated in 2013 with a degree in Secondary Education and served as a graduate assistant for the Corban baseball team during the 2014 and 2015 season while he earned a Masters in Education.
 In the summer of 2015, Caleb helped coach the summer team at his alma mater Union High School.
 In 2015, Caleb was named the Pitching Coach for Corban University.

 Caleb married Jessica Bruggeman in 2016 and the couple currently resides in Salem, OR.
 The two enjoy hiking and watching the Seattle Seahawks and Seattle Mariners.

 Annie Warner (formerly McKay) grew up attending Baseball Northwest tryout camps with her dad Jeff, not knowing one day she would marry one of those baseball players and help him run the business!
 Annie serves as Assistant Tournament Director aiding primarily in the event-planning aspects of the business.
 She also serves as Baseball Northwest’s accountant.

 Annie graduated from Corban University in 2011 with a degree in Business Management and Accounting.
 She earned her CPA license in 2013 while working in public accounting.
 Now, when she isn’t helping Josh with the business, she spends most of her time with her 2 sons and daughter.
-Josh and Annie love spending time together cheering on their favorite sports teams and taking Jameson on fun adventures.
+Josh and Annie love spending time together cheering on their favorite sports teams and taking their kids on fun adventures.
+Annie also does some wedding coordinating on the side and thoroughly enjoys that job as well.